chudnov/costco-scrape/README.md

 ### Running:
 For every iteration of scraping:
   1. In the **URLS.txt** file, delete all the current urls there
-  2. Paste **10** new urls, each on its own line, without quotation lines
+  2. Paste **10** new links, each on its own line, without quotation lines
   3. On the command line, go into the directory of this github repository and run:

      `python3 scrape.py`

-  4. Open the **OutputData.csv** file and voila, all the data is loaded!
+  4. Open the **OutputData.csv** file and voila, all the data from the above 10 links is loaded!

   5. Congratulations!